pulumi/terraform-provider-aws/website/docs/r/cloudfront_distribution.html.markdown

 Creates an Amazon CloudFront web distribution.

-For information about CloudFront distributions, see the [Amazon CloudFront Developer Guide][1].
-For specific information about creating CloudFront web distributions, see the [POST Distribution][2] page in the Amazon CloudFront API Reference.
+For information about CloudFront distributions, see the Amazon CloudFront Developer Guide.
+For specific information about creating CloudFront web distributions, see the POST Distribution page in the Amazon CloudFront API Reference.

 ~> **NOTE:** CloudFront distributions take about 15 minutes to reach a deployed